amit-sarker-00/Learning-client-side/README.md

 # 2.create a home page

-# 3. load data from data backend side
+# 3. load data from backend side

 # 4. design by tailwind css